gxthickitty/LeaderboardForensics/README.md

 - Machine-like activity repetition
 - External or inappropriate promotional links in profile fields

 This folder acts as a consolidated reference for reporting and reviewing suspicious account clusters.

+### `LeaderboardDB/Hits/Inappropriate`
+A focused directory for accounts flagged by the automated username-content screening system.
+These entries typically include indicators such as:

+- Detected slurs, discriminatory phrasing, or derogatory constructions
+- Obfuscated or stylistically altered forms of offensive language
+- Usernames crafted to evade standard filters while preserving harmful intent
+- Embedded references that fall under prohibited or sensitive categories

+This folder serves as a structured archive for reviewing, documenting, and reporting profiles whose naming patterns violate community standards or present clear moderation concerns.

 ---